 - 1. Hold a Parent Meeting to introduce your plans.
 Ask parents to make commitments and make them aware of cut-off dates for payment. - 2.
-Recruit at least 2 adult leaders to attend the entire week of camp.
+Recruit at least 2 TRAINED adult leaders to attend the entire week of camp.
 (One must be at least 21- and the other 18-years old). - 3.
 Plan unit fund-raisers to help scouts raise money needed for fees, transportation, uniform items and extra program materials. - 4.
-Start a unit Camp Bank, and encourage the Scouts to put some money each month towards their camp fees.
+Start a unit Camp Bank and encourage the Scouts to put some money each month towards their camp fees.
 This allows them to pay in installments rather than asking for a lump sum

-JANUARY TO MARCH
+JANUARY TO APRIL

 - 1. Unit leaders and the Committee should review the Leader Guide. - 2.
 A payment statement will be e-mailed to your primary contact in Doubleknot based on the number provided in your reservation. - 3.
-By January 7th, pay \$100 per person by logging onto Doubleknot and paying with a e-check or with one unit check made payable to WLACC-BSA and add your registration number in the memo field of the check. - 4.
+By January 1st, pay \$100 per person by logging onto Doubleknot and paying with a e-check or with one unit check made payable to WLACC-BSA and add your registration number in the memo field of the check. - 4.
 If additional spaces are needed please contact the camping department at (818) 933-0130 or camping@bsa-la.org. - 5.
 Unit Committee should make initial plans for transportation to camp. - 6.
 Camp medical forms are available online so that Scouts and adults are able to get medical checks done early.
 Parts A, B, and C (which require a doctor signature) are required by all participants. - 7.
-After January 7th, you may still add Scouts if there is space available.
+After January 1st, you may still add Scouts if there is space available.
 If there are reductions in your total numbers (Scouts and adults) after any payment, there is no refund for previous payments. - 8.
-By March 4th, pay an additional \$100 per person to Western Los Angeles County Council.
+By March 1st, pay an additional \$100 per person to Western Los Angeles County Council. - 9.
+An updated statement will be e-mailed to your primary contact in Doubleknot in March.